DUNEuro -- A software toolbox for forward modeling in bioelectromagnetism: Abstract

 \section{Abstract}

-This paper describes duneuro, a software toolbox for forward modeling in neuroscience.
-Its purpose is to provide extendible and easy-to-use interfaces and enable a closer integration into existing analysis pipelines.
-It provides implementations of fitted and unfitted finite element methods and makes use of the Dune framework.
-The forward problems consist of the electroencephalography (EEG) and magnetoencephalography (MEG) forward problems.
-For the incorporation into existing analysis pipelines, Python and Matlab interfaces are provided.
-The practical use is demonstrated on a source analysis example of evoked potentials.
+Accurate and efficient source analysis in electro- and magnetoencephalography using sophisticated realistic head geometries requires advanced numerical approaches.
+This paper presents DUNEuro, a free and open source C++ software toolbox for forward modeling in bioelectromagnetism.
+Building upon the DUNE framework, it provides implementations of modern fitted and unfitted finite element methods to efficiently solve the forward problems in electro- and magnetoencephalography.
+The user can choose between a variety of different source models that are implemented.
+The software's aim is to provide interfaces that are extendible and easy-to-use.
+In order to enable a closer integration into existing analysis pipelines, interfaces to Python and Matlab are provided.
+The practical use is demonstrated by a source analysis example of somatosensory evoked potentials using a realistic six compartment head model.

 \ifarxiv \else \linenumbers \fi